SourbhBh/PBA/README.md

 # PBA
 Principal Bit Analysis: Autoencoding for Schur-Concave Loss

-This repository contains python code for the ICML 2021 paper "Principal Bit Analysis: Autoencoding for Schur-Concave Loss".
+This repository contains python code for the ICML 2021 paper ["Principal Bit Analysis: Autoencoding for Schur-Concave Loss"]{https://arxiv.org/abs/2106.02796}.
 The code implements a general purpose, learned, fixed-rate compressor derived from Principal Bit Analysis (PBA).
+If you find this code useful for your application please cite the paper.

 ## Dependencies
 Python >=3.6